StackExchange/dnscontrol/documentation/preview-push.md

    --full                                                     Add headings, providers names, notifications of no changes, etc (default: false)
    --bindserial value                                         Force BIND serial numbers to this value (for reproducibility) (default: 0)
    --report value                                             (push) Generate a JSON-formatted report of the number of changes made.
-   --help, -h                                                 show help
+   --cmode value                                              Set to "none" to disable concurrency (see below) --help, -h                                                 show help
 ```